Instructor: Kenny Morrell

 |Revision of the first or second writing assignment||6%|

 Required Audio Recordings

 With the exception of secondary materials, such as the introductions, none of the texts we will read and study originated in English.
-They will all be translations from Assyrian, ancient Greek, or Hebrew, and for each one a number of translations are available.
-Consequently, the success of our collaborative engagement with the texts in this course will depend partly on working from the same set versions.
+They will all be translations from Latin, ancient Greek, Hebrew, Arabic, or Italian, and for each one a number of translations are available.
+Consequently, the success of our collaborative engagement with the texts in this course will depend partly on working from the same versions.
 For example, when the time comes for you to identify and discuss passages on the midterm and final examinations, they will come from the editions listed below.
 Therefore, everyone in the course will need to have these specific translations in printed or digital formats.
-Printed editions are available in the Rhodes College Bookstore.
-Ebook versions are available for most, and I have provided links in square brackets after each item to the sources.
-If a link does not follow an entry, there is no ebook, and you should obtain the printed edition.
+Ebook versions are available for all of the readings, and I have provided links in square brackets after each item to the sources.
 As noted above, I welcome the use of digital versions and will use them myself.
-However, if you choose to use them as well, you will need to access them during class on a smartphone or tablet.
+However, if you choose to use them as well, you will need to access them during class on a tablet.